pghalliday/grunt-mocha-test/README.md

           captureFile: 'results.txt', // Optionally capture the reporter output to a file
           quiet: false, // Optionally suppress output to standard out (defaults to false)
           clearRequireCache: false, // Optionally clear the require cache before running tests (defaults to false)
+          clearCacheFilter: (key) => true, // Optionally defines which files should keep in cache
           noFail: false // Optionally set to not fail on failed tests (will still fail on other errors) },
         src: ['test/**/*.js']